An Introduction to Geometric Topology: Laminations

 The natural partial foliation on $P$ is constructed as follows.
 Let $g_{ij}$ be the unique orthogeodesic connecting the $i$-th and $j$-th boundary component of $P$, for all $1 \leqslant i,j \leqslant 3$.
 Let $a_1, a_2, a_3$ be the lengths of the boundaries of $P$.
-We consider the point $Q=[a_1,a_2,a_3]$ in the triangle of Fig.~\ref{pants_train_tracks:fig}, pick the three orthogeodesics $g_{ij}$ isotopic to the three curves indicated in the sub-triangle of Fig.~\ref{pants_train_tracks:fig} containing $Q$, and thicken each $g_{ij}$ to a metric $R$-neighbourhood of $g_{ij}$, where $R$ is the linear combination of $a_1,a_2,a_3$ indicated in Fig.~\ref{pants_train_tracks:fig}.
-The $R$-neighbourhood is naturally foliated into (non-geodesic) arcs staying at fixed distance from $g_{ij}$ and the foliated neighbourhoods cover nicely much of the pair of pants $P$, as shown in Fig.~\ref{pants_q:fig}-(1).
+We consider the point $Q=[a_1,a_2,a_3]$ in the triangle of Figure \ref{pants_train_tracks:fig}, pick the three orthogeodesics $g_{ij}$ isotopic to the three curves indicated in the sub-triangle of Figure \ref{pants_train_tracks:fig} containing $Q$, and thicken each $g_{ij}$ to a metric $R$-neighbourhood of $g_{ij}$, where $R$ is the linear combination of $a_1,a_2,a_3$ indicated in Figure \ref{pants_train_tracks:fig}.
+The $R$-neighbourhood is naturally foliated into (non-geodesic) arcs staying at fixed distance from $g_{ij}$ and the foliated neighbourhoods cover nicely much of the pair of pants $P$, as shown in Figure \ref{pants_q:fig}-(1).
 Every foliated rectangle is equipped with a natural transverse measure induced by the orthogonal distance between leaves.

 The partial foliations of all the pairs of pants of $S_g$ glue to a singular measured foliation for $S_g$, which straightens as prescribed in Section \ref{parametrizzazione:subsection} to a measured geodesic lamination $q(m)$.